mattihirvonen/esp32charge/README.md

+# ESP32 based battery charge measurement

+###This project is for monitoring battery charge state in [Ah] in sailing boat

+Used components are
+- Seeed Studio XIAO ESP32-S3 module (dual core CPU)
+- Adafruit INA219 Featherwing

+Project based "multi purpouse" server application described later in this document.
+Original project have been bug fixed, modified and added several software modules.
+Project have also ported with minimal effort to PlatformIO development environment.
+New software modules and configuration files are
+- *adcmeasure.cpp / .h* - fixed separated ADC measurement functions for telnet commands (support NodeMCU ESP32 JoyIT and SeeeD Studio XIAO ESP32-S3)
+- *measure.cpp / .h* - current measurement task, which use INA219 measurement chip (I2C bus device)
+- *ina219.cpp / .h* - Aduino project style driver code module to access measurement chip
+- *util.cpp / .h* - contain telnet server's command extensions executable code(s)
+- *ina219.pdf* - data sheet of measuremen chip
+- *plaformio.ini* - PlatformIO project configuration file
+- *partitions_ESP32_\*.csv* - flash memory partitioning configuration files used by platformIO build process (referenced in platformio.ini file)

+New telnet commands:
+- *adc [gpio]* - where "gpio" is gpio pin number
+- *ina* - reset INA219 chip and set continuous 16 A/D samples averaging mode (takes about 8.5 ms to make 16 A/D conversions by hardware)
+- *ina [reg]* - read INDA219 register
+- *ina [reg] [data]* - write "data" to INA219 chip register "reg".
+Data value can be 10 or 16 based (0x...)
+- *charge* - print current value [A], current charged/discharged in [As] and [Ah]
+- *charge [stat]* - print measure task's self measuremnt debug statistics of task's timings
+- *fwupdate* - firmware code update to flash from file system "/firmware.bin" (use FTP to upload file)

+Other significant things:
+- WinSCP's FTP feel to operate well with application
+- Oscilloscope web page and code have new ADC gain selection "ATTEN"
+- Original code missing ADC initialization / configuration at all (feature added to code)
+- A lot of other things (compare for example repository's current state to commit ".gitignore" very begin of commit history).
+IntelliJ IDEA or PyCharm community versions have good visual git tools to compare commits.
+Also some Visual Studio Code plugins offer same features.

+Rest of this README is original reference projec's README (for additional info)

+# ======================================================================
-# ESP32 with HTTP server, Telnet server, file system, FTP server FTP client, SMTP client, cron daemon and user management.
+### ESP32 with HTTP server, Telnet server, file system, FTP server FTP client, SMTP client, cron daemon and user management.

-## This template is a quick and easy way to build a nice user interface for an ESP32 project, without having to take care of all the switches, LED diodes, displays, etc.
+### This template is a quick and easy way to build a nice user interface for an ESP32 project, without having to take care of all the switches, LED diodes, displays, etc.

    - You only have to modify the telnetCommandHandlerCallback function to build the Telnet user interface for your project.